taurusites/hb1/README.md

 <a target="_blank" href="https://arbiteria.com">Arbiteria</a>
 <a target="_blank" href="https://www.zero2ai.io/">Zero2AI</a>

-## This file has been primarily created for the first HEAL batch being conducted by Artbiteria
+## This file has been primarily created for the first HEAL batch being conducted by Arbiteria

 ## Built using -